Anushanga2001/Web-application-for-university-computer-club/README.md

-Web site for university computer club.
-I used html, css, js and php for this.
+This is a comprehensive web application for a university computer club.
+Its core functionality is built using a PHP backend that manages dynamic content and user interactions by connecting to a MySQL database.